Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction

-After conducting extensive experiments, we found that \textbf{1)} LoMaR can achieve 84.1 top-1 acc on ImageNet-1K \cite{imagenet} dataset, outperforming MAE by 0.5 acc.
-Moreover, LoMaR's performance can be further improved to 84.3 acc with only pretraining 400 epochs on a ViT B/8 \cite{vit} backbone, which does not introduce extra pretraining cost compared to ViT B/16.
-Once finetuning the pretrained model on images with the resolution of 384$\times$384, LoMaR can reach 85.4 acc, higher than MAE by 0.6 acc. \textbf{2)} LoMaR is more efficient than other baselines in pretraining high-resolution images since its computation cost is invariant to the different image resolutions.
-However, other approaches have computational cost quadratic to the image resolution increase, which leads to much expensive pretraining. e.g., for pretraining on 448$\times$448 images, LoMaR is 3.1$\times$ faster than MAE and achieves higher classification performance. \textbf{3)} LoMaR is efficient and can be easily integrated into any other generative self-supervised learning approaches.
-Equipping our local masked reconstruction learning mechanism into BEiT can improve its ImageNet-1K classification performance from 83.2 to 83.4 Top-1 accuracy, costing only 35.8\% of its original pretraining time. \textbf{4)} LoMaR also has a strong generalization ability on other tasks such as object detection.
+After conducting extensive experiments, we found that \begin{itemize} \item LoMaR is more efficient than other baselines in pretraining on high-resolution images since its computation cost is invariant to the different image resolutions.
+However, other approaches have a quadratic computational cost to the image resolution increase, which leads to much more expensive pretraining.
+For example, for pretraining on 448$\times$448 images, LoMaR is 3.1$\times$ faster than MAE and 5.3 $\times$ faster than BEiT while achieving higher classification performance. \item LoMaR also has a strong generalization ability on object detection and semantic segmentation tasks.
 It outperforms MAE by 0.5 $\text{AP}^\text{box}$ under ViTDet \cite{li2022exploring} framework for object detection.
+Also, it outperforms MAE by 0.2 points under UperNet \cite{upernet} for semantic segmentation. \item LoMaR is efficient and can be easily integrated into any other generative self-supervised learning approach.
+Equipping our local masked reconstruction learning mechanism into BEiT can improve its ImageNet-1K classification performance from 83.2 to 83.4 Top-1 accuracy, costing only 35.8\% of its original pretraining time. \end{itemize}